 It can sometimes feel pretty isolating and while I wish it wasn't true, many of the people you love will not understand your choice.
 Some may mock it, judge you or feel that you are judging them.

 Having said that, most people get over the initial shock pretty quickly and move on.
 Veganism is becoming increasingly demystified through social media and non-vegans are more open to trying vegan meals occasionally.
 My gorgeous friend Michelle from The Last Food Blog calls it being "v-curious."
 I love that.

 Besides being awesome for our bellies, this growth means that you have more support from a larger vegan community than ever before.
-Look at me, sitting in my home writing to you.
+Look at me, sitting in my home writing to you with my best tips to going vegan.
 You don't know me and I don't know you but I know something of your journey and I want to help you.
 I want to tell you something...

 My friend, you got this...

 OK, here we go.
 My top 10 tips to help you begin your vegan journey.